On the additivity of Newton-Okounkov bodies: Introduction

 \section{Introduction}

-For any line bundle $\mathcal{L}$ on any irreducible projective variety $X$ the associated Newton--Okounkov body is a convex body $\Delta_{Y_\bullet}(\mathcal{L})$ in $\mathbb{R}^{\dim X}$ containing many information about $\mathcal{L}$, for example its volume.
-This notion was introduced independently by Lazarsfeld--Mustaţă \cite{LM09} and by Kaveh--Khovanskii \cite{KK12} based on ideas by Okounkov \cite{Oko96,Oko03}.
+For any line bundle $L$ on an irreducible projective variety $X$, the associated Newton--Okounkov body is a convex body $\Delta_{Y_\bullet}(L)$ in $\mathbb{R}^{\dim X}$ encoding essential properties of $L$, for example its volume.
+This object was introduced independently by Lazarsfeld--Mustaţă \cite{LM09} and by Kaveh--Khovanskii \cite{KK12} based on ideas by Okounkov \cite{Oko96,Oko03}.
 It depends on the choice of a flag

 of irreducible subvarieties, which are regular at $p$, where $d=\dim X$.
 Such a flag is also called an admissible flag.
-In general the Newton--Okounkov body satisfies the inclusion
+In general, the Newton--Okounkov body satisfies the inclusion

-where we take the Minkowski sum on the left hand side.
+where we take the Minkowski sum on the left-hand side.
 This inclusion makes it possible to deduce the Brunn--Minkowski inequality

 for big line bundles from its classical analogue in convex geometry.
 Unfortunately, inclusion (\ref{equ_inclusion}) is not sufficient to translate more involved inequalities of mixed volumes in convex geometry to the algebraic geometry of line bundles.
-In general (\ref{equ_inclusion}) is not an equality.
+In general, (\ref{equ_inclusion}) is not an equality.
 Hence, it is a natural question in which cases it can be an equality.
-In this note we address this question in the special case, where the flag $Y_\bullet$ is obtained by divisors numerically equivalent to rational multiples of $\mathcal{L}$.
+In this note we address this question in the special case, where the flag $Y_\bullet$ is obtained by divisors numerically equivalent to rational multiples of $L$.
 More precisely, we make the following definition.

-\begin{Def} Let $X$ be any irreducible projective variety of dimension $d$, $Y_\bullet$ an admissible flag on $X$ and $\mathcal{L}$ any $\mathbb{Q}$-line bundle on $X$.
-We say that $Y_\bullet$ \emph{corresponds to $\mathcal{L}$}, if for all $0\le i\le d-2$ the Weil divisor $Y_{i+1}\subseteq Y_{i}$ is a Cartier divisor and there are rational numbers $r_i\in\mathbb{Q}$ such that $r_i\mathcal{O}_{Y_i}(Y_{i+1})\equiv \mathcal{L}|_{Y_i}$, where $\equiv$ denotes numerical equivalence. \end{Def}
+\begin{Def} Let $X$ be any irreducible projective variety of dimension $d$, $Y_\bullet$ an admissible flag on $X$, and $L$ any $\mathbb{Q}$-line bundle on $X$.
+We say that $Y_\bullet$ \emph{corresponds to $L$} if for all $0\le i\le d-2$ the Weil divisor $Y_{i+1}\subseteq Y_{i}$ is a Cartier divisor and there are rational numbers $r_i\in\mathbb{Q}$ such that $r_i\mathcal{O}_{Y_i}(Y_{i+1})\equiv L|_{Y_i}$, where $\equiv$ denotes numerical equivalence. \end{Def}